 The Texas dairy industry boosts local, state and national economies.

-Dairy feeds the economy:
+How dairy feeds the Texas economy:

-- Each cow produces an average of 2,060 pounds of milk (240 gallons) per month (5th nationally) (June 2018).
+- Each cow produces an average of 2,916 gallons of milk per year, or almost 8 gallons per day.

 - Texas ranks fourth nationally in milk production.

 - A $50.3 billion economic impact (direct and indirect).